simonoxen/plastimatch/doc/sphinx/registration_command_file_reference.rst

        or three integers (for anisotropic subsampling).
        In automatic mode, image is subsampled to the maximum rate which yields less than 100 voxels in each dimension.
+   * - rsg_grad_tol
+     - any+{rsg, versor}+itk
+     - 0.001
+     - score per unit parameter
+     - Gradient magnitude tolerance for RSG and Versor optimizers.
+       The optimizer can be asked to stop when the cost function is in a stable region where the gradient magnitude is smaller than this value.
+   * - ss
+     -
+     -
+     -
+     - Alias for "res_vox"
    * - ss_fixed
      - any+any+any
      - automatic